Southwood Kitchen Reface and Bathroom Update $32,500

 Part 1: Tub to Shower Conversion: $12,700

-We get a lot of request for tub to shower conversions these days.
-More and more homeowners want to get rid of the tub in their master bath and install a stand alone shower.
+We get a lot of requests for tub-to-shower conversions these days.
+More and more homeowners want to get rid of the tub in their master bath and install a stand-alone shower.
 Typically this means removing all of the tile and the tub.
-In this case however we were able to just remove the bottom 4 feet of tile and used a pencil tile and herringbone subway to create a nice contrast so that the change was not noticable.
+In this case, however, we were able to just remove the bottom 4 feet of tile and used a pencil tile and herringbone subway to create a nice contrast so that the change was not noticeable.

 Part 2: Kitchen Cabinet Reface: $19,800

-The first step in this reface was to modify the cabinets so that they reached to the ceiling.
+The first step in this reface was to modify the cabinets so that they reached the ceiling.
 Then we modified two of the base cabinets and added 3 drawers to each.
-Finally we built a custom corner cabinet for the dining room.
-After all the custom work was complete we refaced everything with new doors, drawer fronts and plywood.
+Finally, we built a custom corner cabinet for the dining room.
+After all the custom work was complete we refaced everything with new doors, drawer fronts, and plywood.

 Thank you for reading!
 We’d love to be a part of your next remodel.
 Check out our design services page